- Background to the maps

 Originally digital cameras were used to photograph the maps.
 The images were downloaded and opened into 'Photoshop'.
 A master image is stored at NSW LRS.
 The images are available for viewing on the LRS Historical Lands Records Viewer (HLRV) at 255 dpi.
 More information about the digitisation of land titling records is available on the NSW LRS website.

-Many of the surviving parish maps, including most Head Office maps, were already held in the NSW State archives collection.
+Many of the surviving parish maps, including most Head Office maps, were already held in the NSW State Archives Collection.
 To ensure their preservation maps that had been held by the District Offices were transferred to NSW State Archives once they were copied.
+Records subsequently digitised were also transferred to the NSW State Archives Collection after digitisation.

 When a record has been copied